dharmab/skyeye/docs/ADMIN.md

 On Windows, the easiest way to retain your logs is to use [redirection](https://learn.microsoft.com/en-us/troubleshoot/developer/visualstudio/cpp/language-compilers/redirecting-error-command-prompt).

 Advanced users should consider sending their logs to a log aggregator such as [Grafana Cloud](https://grafana.com/products/cloud/logs/).
 If you do this, I also recommend using `--log-format=json` to log in JSON format, which is easier to search and filter when using an aggregator.

-## Config Path

-Instead of using command line arguments you can also create a file called `skyeye-config.yaml`.
-It will search for the file in the root folder of your skyeye.exe.
-You can also define a custom location with the `--config-path` parameter.
-There is an example file located in the repository.
-CLI arguments however will always override the config values.

-## Gameplay Configuration

-There's a few options you'll choose when running the bot.
-You can see all available options using `--help`.

-### Coalition

-By default, SkyEye assumes all players are on the BLUE coalition.
-If you use the RED coalition for players, pass the `--coalition=red` flag.

-Note: SkyEye is not recommended for PvP use at this time, as it sees and reports information that breaks gameplay balance.

-### Callsign

-`--callsign` or `--callsigns` should be set to whatever you want the bot to use as it's AWACS callsign.
-Good callsigns should be in English, two or three syllables, and easy to pronounce.
-Real world examples include:

-* Baron
-* Chalice
-* Darkstar
-* Disco
-* Focus
-* Goliath
-* Magic
-* Sentry
-* Wizard

-I ask that you do _not_ use the callsign "Overlord" to avoid any possible confusion with RurouniJones' OverlordBot.
-I do not want any confused players filing bug reports to the wrong project!

-### Frequency

-The `--srs-frequency` flag selects the SRS frequency the bot will serve.
-Be sure to choose a frequency that all aircraft in your mission can tune on their radios.
-Remember that some aircraft cannot manually tune some of their radios, so you may need to choose a frequency matching a mission editor preset.

-### PICTURE

-By default, the bot broadcasts an updated PICTURE if a PICTURE has not been given for two minutes.
-I find this feature works very well for smaller missions like Retribution campaigns, where the PICTURE helps maintain situational awareness.
-However, I understand that on a large server with lots of enemy aircraft this could become annoying, so the feature is customizable.

-To change the interval, use `--auto-picture-interval`.
-To set the interval to 3 minutes, use `--auto-picture-interval=3m`.
-I find values between 2 minutes and 5 minutes work best.

-To disable this feature, use `--auto-picture=false`.
-Players will still be able to request a picture on demand, but the bot won't automatically broadcast them.

-### THREAT Monitoring

-The bot automatically begins monitoring any friendly aircraft which tunes onto its SRS frequency.
-It broadcasts THREAT calls if an enemy aircraft approaches close enough to a monitored friendly aircraft to satisfy threat criteria.
-The threat criteria are dynamic; for example, a Su-27 Flanker is considered a threat at a longer range than a Su-17 Fitter.

-You can change the range at which _any_ hostile air-to-air-capable aircraft is considered a threat using the `--mandatory-threat-radius` flag.
-The default is a reasonable choice for a modern setting, but you may wish to tune this based on mission requirements.

-THREAT calls are repeated if the threat criteria are still met after a cooldown period.
-You can change how often the bot rebroadcasts THREAT calls using `--threat-monitoring-interval`.
-To change this to every 90 seconds, use `--threat-monitoring-interval=1m30s`.

-Finally, you can disable this feature entirely with `--threat-monitoring=false`.
-I advise against this, since it greatly decreases situational awareness, but it's your video game and I'm not your dad.

 # Installation